-A weeks back I was doing a session with my friend and mentor Dino J.A.
-Deane.
+I was first turned on to the MicroFreak a few years ago by my mentor and dear friend, the late Dino J.A.
+Deane, at one of our improv sessions.
 Dino is seriously into performing with mobile rigs.
 He had a micro freak at the session and I got to try it out.
 A recording our session is on SoundCloud BTW.
 I was pretty blown away by the sonic range, UX (especially the mod matrix implementation), how lightweight it is, and I found the capacitance touch keyboard quite intriguing and useful right away.

 Cheat Sheet & Mind Map

 - Mod Matrix

 - OLED Display and preset select and utility controls

 Via Arturia here is a screen shot with umber indicators showing the basic anatomy of the front panel.